lunapark/documentation/docs/en/guide/plugins/nodes.md

-# Custom logic nodes
+# Custom Logic Nodes

-You can create custom logic nodes to extend the visual scripting editor of Luna Park.
+You can create custom logic nodes to extend Luna Park's visual scripting editor.

-## Function nodes
+## Function Nodes

-Function nodes are used for heavy functions or promises.
-They need an input execution thread anchor and are computed on execution.
+Function nodes are designed for complex operations or asynchronous tasks (promises).
+They require an input execution anchor (`in_exec`) and are evaluated only when triggered.

 Example:
 ```ts